 "Everything that exists- this nature or universe including all matter, energy, space and time or any other existence(if there are any) of other universes or forms or ideas beyond our experience and knowledge, combined in totality- is God".

-Let me mention some other idea related to pantheism-
+Now, for the sake of answering, let me mention some other idea similar to pantheism-

 Monism: "Everything is one."

-Panentheism: "Everything is IN God."(do not confuse this with pantheism, spelling is similar but not same)
+Panentheism: "Everything is IN God."(Not to confuse with pantheism, spelling is similar)

-Then come to "panentheism".
-While quite similar to pantheism regarding the totality saying "everything is in God", it tends to accept the "personality or consciousness" of God.
-If not, it is also incompatible with Islam.
-But if it accepts those attributes of God, then is it become compatible with Islam?
-Here we need some further discussion about classification of existence- Physical and Mental.
-The physical existence is that of the matters and energies.
-In contrary, mental existence is existence of thoughts or informations.
-And one kind of existence can dissolve into another.
-For example, our brains or the memory and processor of computers are physical matters but they contain thoughts or informations.
+Then come to "Panentheism".
+While quite similar to pantheism regarding the totality saying "everything is in God", it tends to accept the "personality or consciousness" of God (If not, it is also incompatible with Islam).
+But if it accepts all Islamic attributes of God, then will it become compatible with Islam?
+Here we need some further discussion about philosophical classification of existence- Physical and Mental.
+The physical existence is that of the matter and energy.
+In contrary, mental existence is existence of thoughts or information.
+And any of these two kind of existence can dissolve into another.
+For example, our brains or the memory or processors of computers are physical matters but they contain thoughts or information.
 On the other hand, think of a computer game.
 It has it's own materials, energy and physical rules, which may or may not resemble our own physical world.
 But all these things are nothing but data or information within the computer.
-Those are "virtual" to us.
+Those material/energy/physics are "virtual" to us.
 There are even two topics in philosophy regrading this-

-Now, let's go back to panentheism which states- "Everything is in God".
-If this existence of everything is to be taken physically, that we, along with our physical universe or nature, is in God or part of God, then God or some part of Him is confined within the space, time and laws of our universe.
-That is incompatible with the views of Islam.
-According to Islam, Allah is not confined within our space, time and laws.
+Now, let's go back to Panentheism which states- "Everything is in God".
+If this existence of everything is to be taken physically, that we, along with our physical universe or nature, is in God or part of God.
+Then it can be said- God or some part of Him is confined within the space, time and laws of our universe.
+But this is incompatible with the views of Islam.
+According to agreed upon view of Islam, Allah is not confined within our space, time and laws.
 Rather He is the creator of all these.
-And if it is said that, we and our universe is physically part of God, then it means He did not actually created us from nothing.
+And again, if it is said that, we and our universe is physically part of God, then it would mean that He did not actually created us from nothing.
 It would seem everything is a kind of transformation of parts of Himself.
 But Allah has stated that- He has created everything just by His will.
-Even He has created the events.
+Even He has created the events we perform or experience.
+So, materialistic Panentheism go with Islam.

-And if we go the other way- the everything of this universe or reality is actually thought or will, and that is in God or mind/knowledge/will(or may be something beyond our knowledge/imagination) of God, then it becomes somewhat compatible with views of Islam.
-And this is the "Wahdat al-Wojood" mentioned by different people in my understanding.
-I used "somewhat" because this idea is very critical to grasp and express.
-Perhaps, my wording are not accurate.
-And someone may go wrong way from silly confusions.
-Again, as I have mentioned, this is just compatible with the Islamic view of God, not the Islamic view itself.
+And if we go the other way- the everything of this universe or reality is actually thought/information or will, and that is in God or mind/knowledge/will(or may be something beyond our knowledge/imagination) of God, then it becomes somewhat compatible with views of Islam.
+And in my understanding, this is the idea of "Wahdat al-Wojood" mentioned by different mystic people within Islam.
+I used "somewhat" because this idea is very difficult to grasp and express.
+Perhaps, my wording are not accurate and someone may go wrong way from silly confusions.
+Again, as I have mentioned, this is merely compatible with the Islamic view of God, not the Islamic view itself.
 So, someone can have a different view still compatible with Islam.
-And someone can even just skip these idea and maintain the basic Islamic beliefs.
-And we can say, this universe/nature and everything within it are manifestations of different attributes of God.
+And someone can even just skip all these idea and maintain the basic Islamic beliefs.
+And to get closer with the definition of Pantheism you mentioned, we may say, this universe/nature and everything within it manifest different attributes of God.

 Hope we have had enough discussion regarding the topic.
 If anyone find any inconsistency in this answer, please mention it in comment.